splunk/contentctl/docs/contentctl_v5_migration_guide.md

 ### RBA Changes

 Historically, there have been a lot of different fields involved in setting up the Risk Based Alerting configuration for a specific detection.
 And not all of them used terminology common with Splunk Enterprise Security, or any other Splunk product.
 We'll use the sample detection from this repository as an example.
-You can view the v4.x version of the file [here](https://github.com/splunk/contentctl/blob/v4.4.7/contentctl/templates/detections/endpoint/anomalous_usage_of_7zip.yml) or the new v5 version of the file [here](https://github.com/splunk/contentctl/blob/v5.0.0-alpha.3/contentctl/templates/detections/endpoint/anomalous_usage_of_7zip.yml).
+You can view the v4.x version of the file in full [here](https://github.com/splunk/contentctl/blob/v4.4.7/contentctl/templates/detections/endpoint/anomalous_usage_of_7zip.yml) or the new v5 version of the file in full [here](https://github.com/splunk/contentctl/blob/v5.0.0-alpha.3/contentctl/templates/detections/endpoint/anomalous_usage_of_7zip.yml).

 ```YAML